quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part37_15.2_Preparing.md

 ---

 #### Gathering Dataset for Training
 Background context: The first step involves gathering a dataset of flower images for training a diffusion model.
-We'll use the Oxford 102 Flower dataset as our training set and resize all images to a fixed resolution of \(64 \times 64\) pixels, normalizing pixel values to the range \([-1, 1]\).
+We'll use the Oxford 102 Flower dataset as our training set and resize all images to a fixed resolution of $64 \times 64 $ pixels, normalizing pixel values to the range$[-1, 1]$.

 :p What is the first step in preparing the data for training?
 ??x
-The first step involves gathering flower images from the Oxford 102 Flower dataset and resizing them to a fixed resolution of \(64 \times 64\) pixels.
-The pixel values are normalized to the range \([-1, 1]\). x??
+The first step involves gathering flower images from the Oxford 102 Flower dataset and resizing them to a fixed resolution of $64 \times 64 $ pixels.
+The pixel values are normalized to the range$[-1, 1]$. x??

 ---